Life in Costa Rica

 Ugh!
 It is OVER!

 I have no idea how many people were here.
 A shitpot full seems about right, and a LOT of them were kids which made the whole thing just great.
-They were soooo cool!
+Kids are soooo cool at Christmas!

 Fiesta del árbol